ThomazFB/Sheipado/README.md

 # For those who have no idea of what Verity is

-Verity is an encounter inside the Destiny 2 game, and was created to help our team to solve a specific challenge within the game.
+Verity is an encounter inside the Destiny 2 game, and this calculator was created to help our team solve a specific challenge within the game.

 If you don't know anything regarding this game or its raids, this code will have no use for you.